OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 #### Application layer

-The first level of protection that come to mind is [Input validation](Input_Validation_Cheat_Sheet.md).
+The first level of protection that comes to mind is [Input validation](Input_Validation_Cheat_Sheet.md).

 Based on that point, the following question comes to mind: *How to perform this input validation?*

 As [Orange Tsai](https://twitter.com/orange_8361) shows in his [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf), depending on the programming language used, parsers can be abused.
 One possible countermeasure is to apply the [whitelisting approach](Input_Validation_Cheat_Sheet.md#whitelisting-vs-blacklisting) when input validation is used because, most of the time, the format of the information expected from the user is globally know.

-The request sent to the internal application will be based on the following kind of information:
+The request sent to the internal application will be based on the following information:
 * String containing business data.
 * IP address (V4 or V6).
 * Domain name.